Your clients are at risk of having their performance and efficiency compromised as a result of having assets that are degrading in their performance.

 To put it in perspective, it’s actually cheaper to replace two or more PCs than keeping an old PC for more than 4 years.

-To put it simply – with proper reporting, this should be easy.
+With proper reporting, asset rotation should be easy.
 Knowing the maturity of your assets and engaging in diagnostic discussions with your clients is not a difficult task, nor is it a time-intensive one.

 Okay, sounds simple enough.
 How do I start?

 Asset replacement isn’t an action that concerns the procurement and disposal stages in asset lifecycle management.
-It is the process of using information obtained from tracking assets throughout their lifecycle to determine the most cost effective time to replace client assets.
+It is the process of using information obtained from tracking assets throughout their lifecycle to determine the most cost effective time to replace a client’s assets.

 This should all be sounding familiar – it’s not a secret that aged IT networks and operating environments are at risk, fail more frequently, and increase down time.
 They also are not cheap to replace and maintain.
 The primary function of asset lifecycle management is to maximize the value of an IT asset, and replace it at just the right time.